gkapoor6/RubyAI-Emotion-Mentor/README.md

-# Hey, Geetika - Your Emotion Mentor
+# Ruby AI - Your Emotion Mentor

 Uncover authentic feelings that go beyond your spoken words.
-Hey, Geetika analyzes your emotional tone, speech pattern, and rhythm to help you become aware of emotions you may be feeling but not even realize that you are.
+Ruby analyzes your emotional tone, speech pattern, and rhythm to help you become aware of emotions you may be feeling but not even realize that you are.

 Real-time emotion analysis through audio recordings from the Omi wearable device.
 It uses the Hume AI SDK for emotional expression measurement in voice data.